axelarnetwork/axelar-core/docs/cli/axelard_tx_bitcoin_create-rescue-tx.md

 ## axelard tx bitcoin create-rescue-tx

-Create a Bitcoin transaction for rescuing the outpoints that were sent to an old key \[keyID\]
+Create a Bitcoin transaction for rescuing the outpoints that were sent to old keys

 ```
-axelard tx bitcoin create-rescue-tx [keyID] [flags]
+axelard tx bitcoin create-rescue-tx [flags]
 ```

 ### Options